anytizer/hosted-content-importer.wp/README.md

 # HCI: Hosted Content Importer

-WordPress plugin to fetch programmed (dynamic) contents from third party resources.
+WordPress plugin to fetch and insert dynamically programmed contents from third party sources.

-This plugin is a for a solution to specific problem.
+This plugin is a for a solution to specific problem and it is NOT for common purpose.
-WordPress developers should expand the *hci_* interface to make work for their application.
+WordPress developers should expand the *hci_* interface to make it work for their application.
 It just shows some guidelines on how to implement.

-It is NOT for common purpose.

 ## Usage examples